 What Is Orzo Pasta?

-Orzo is from Italian word for 'barley', which in Latin hordeum also known as risoni meaning large grains of rice, is a form of short-cut pasta, shaped like a large grain of rice.
+The name 'Orzo' comes from the Italian word for 'barley', which in Latin is also known as Risoni, meaning large grains of rice.
+Orzo is a form of short-cut pasta, shaped like a large grain of rice.

 Why Should I Get Orzo Pasta ?

-The color of the Orzo stands out if it is mixed with other orzo colors or white rice, as in, for example, a white rice pilaf with orange orzo.
+The colour of the Orzo stands out if it is mixed with other orzo colours or white rice, as in, for example, a white rice pilaf with orange orzo.

 Orzo pasta is often boiled in Italian soups, like minestrone.
 It also is boiled and lightly fried, to resemble risotto.